tunefull/tunefull.github.io/docs/instructions.md

     * View a friend request
     * View a list of friends
     * View a list of follows
-    * Logout for Google sign-in
+    * Logout with Google sign-in

 > [Return to previous page](index.md#instructions-for-building-and-using)